B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/IdentifySpuriousGenes.rst

     Frequency_in_genomes_subject: The frequency of the subject locus in genomes.
     alleles_used_to_blast_count: The count of alleles used to blast.
     alleles_blasted_against_count: The count of alleles blasted against.

-This file contains a simple overview of the clusters and the pairs within them alongside some important values for later consultation, such as the frquency of each locus.

 Examples
 --------